Correspondence theorems for tropical curves I: Introduction

-Based on this calculation, we obtain the necessary and sufficient condition for a genus one superabundant tropical curve $(\Gamma, h)$ under which there is a pre-log curve associated to $(\Gamma, h)$ which allows a deformation (Theorems \ref{thm:immersive}, \ref{thm:general}).
-The result turns out to be the (extension of) \emph{well-spacedness condition} introduced by D.Speyer \cite{S}.
+The vanishing of these obstructions can be understood as a Cousin type problem (that is, the problem of finding rational functions with prescribed singularities on a given Riemannian surface) through this calculation.
+By the explicit expression of the pre-obstruction mentioned above, we can solve this problem, resulting in the necessary and sufficient condition for an immersive superabundant tropical curve genus one $(\Gamma, h)$ under which there is a pre-log curve associated to $(\Gamma, h)$ allowing a smoothing (Theorem \ref{thm:immersive}).
+The result turns out to be the extension of the {well-spacedness condition} of Speyer \cite{S} (see Definition \ref{well-spaced}).
+We note that when there are edges with weights larger than one, the well-spacedness condition should be modified (this point seems to be missing in the existing literature, see Remark \ref{rem:generalweight}).

-However, these 'existence' theorems are not enough for the 'correspondence' theorem.
-In particular, we cannot deduce enumerative correspondences between tropical and holomorphic curves from these existence theorems.
-In Section \ref{sec:II}, we develop correspondences between moduli spaces of tropical and holomorphic curves.
-We study the 'microscopic' role of the tropical curves (Remark \ref{rem:mac-mic}), which determines the moduli of the pre-log curves (contrary to the 'macroscopic' role of them which determines the toric degeneration).

-Another important point is that we need to consider tropical curves which need not be immersions.
-The detailed study of this type of tropical curves begins with Subsection \ref{subsec:general_genus_one}.
+An important point is that we consider tropical curves which need not be immersions, so that the images may have higher valent vertices.
+We generalize the study of obstructions in Section \ref{sec:I} to these cases in Section \ref{sec:II}.
+In contrast to the genus zero (or more generally regular) cases, such tropical curves generically appear in the parameter space of smoothable (in the sense of Definition \ref{def:smoothable}) tropical curves.

-Then we define the Kuranishi map (Definition \ref{Kuranishimap}), whose zero set is the moduli space of pre-log curves which allow deformations.
-In genus one case, we can study the zero set of the Kuranishi map in detail, and based on this, we prove the correspondence between moduli spaces (Theorems \ref{thm:MM}, \ref{thm:MM2}), and the enumerative correspondence theorem (Theorem \ref{genus one enumeration}) follows as a corollary.

-In Section \ref{sec:III}, we study the superabundant tropical curves of higher genus.
-We can define the Kuranishi map also in these general cases, but the study of the zero set of it in general situation becomes difficult.
-However, in some cases, for example in low genus cases or in the cases where the tropical curve has only one connected component of loops (Definition \ref{def:loops}), one can still study the Kuranishi map.
-We give several examples of these cases.